Seemanth Kumar Singh (Bengaluru Police Commissioner) Height, Age, Biography

 - In 1992, Seemanth moved to Delhi and completed his graduation at Delhi University.

-- In December 2000, Singh was appointed as the Superintendent of Police (SP) in Dakshina Kannada, where he served until February 2004.
-His time serving as the Superintendent of Police (SP) was one of the longest tenures in the district.
+- From December 2000 to February 2004, Singh served as the Superintendent of Police (SP) in Dakshina Kannada.
+As SP his serving time was one of the longest tenures in the district.

-- From 2004 to 2010, he served as Superintendent of Police in the Bellary district.
+- In 2004, he was appointed as the Superintendent of Police in the Bellary district.

 - When he was serving SP in the Bellary district, he was linked to the powerful Reddy brothers, who were involved in illegal mining there.
 He was also known as “Bellary Reddy’s man” because people thought he was helping them.
 After all, he didn’t take action against their activities right away.
 Even the government tried to transfer him, but the Reddy brothers helped him keep his job.